Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization

-Fig.~\ref{fig:AUapprox} displays the comparison between the ``vanilla'' PEPITA algorithm and the AFA approximation introduced in eqn.~\eqref{eq:AF-layer1} of the main text.
+Fig.~\ref{fig:AUapprox} displays the comparison between the ``vanilla'' PEPITA algorithm and the AFA approximation introduced in eqn.~\ref{eq:AF-layer1} of the main text.
 The test accuracy as a function of training epochs is depicted for the CIFAR-10 dataset in the left panel and for the CIFAR-100 dataset in the right panel.

-Fig.~\ref{fig:norm_alingment} depicts the norm of the adaptive feedback matrix $f=W_1 F/D$ as a function of training time.
+Fig.~\ref{fig:norm_alingment} depicts the norm of the AF matrix $f=W_1 F/D$ as a function of training time.
 The symbols mark the numerical simulations at dimension $D=500$, while the full line represents our theoretical prediction.
-We observe that, for this run, the norm of the adaptive feedback increases over time.
-We have observed by numerical inspection that this behavior is crucial to speed up the dynamics, as also observed in \cite{Dellaferrera_PEPITA}.
+We observe that, for this run, the norm of the AF increases over time.
+We have observed by numerical inspection that this behavior is crucial to speed up the dynamics, as also observed in \citet{Dellaferrera_PEPITA}.